-- Members have 24/7 access with key fob, door code, alarm code.
+- Members have 24/7 access with door codes and keys.

-- Regular business hours (when Collective Agency is staffed by employees and open to the public) are Mondays through Fridays, 9am to 5pm.
+- Regular business hours (when Collective Agency is staffed) are Mondays through Fridays, 9am to 5pm.

 - Entry codes, security codes, keys, may not be shared with non-members for any reason.

 - Schedule a tour or day trial at least the day before.

 - A day trial is once per person, and only if you’re considering becoming a member.

 - The day trial is only at the location you RSVP to.